 COVID-19 Health and Illness Report Form (fill out if you are experiencing symptoms of COVID-19, had a positive COVID-19 test or if you have been in contact with someone who was confirmed to have COVID-19).

-Visitor Daily Health Screening (fill out when checking in and checking out)
+Visitor Daily Health Attestation & Safety Review (fill out when checking in)

 Yearly EADA Reports